 Bonnie utilizes a collaborative and compassionate approach.
 She emphasizes the importance of fostered trust in the therapeutic relationship, which allows individuals the opportunity to develop and achieve their unique goals in a safe and supportive environment.
 Adults are welcomed and encouraged, without judgment, to explore concerns and difficulties they are experiencing in life and are provided essential and practical tools to cultivate hope to achieve those desired goals.
 Adult clients with an array of diagnoses and difficulties can benefit from counseling services provided including emotional distress/mood dysregulation, anger, depression, anxiety, low self esteem, stress, relationship problems, as well as grief/loss related to family separation, divorce and bereavement.

 Andrea Liverman is a Licensed Professional Counselor (LPC) in the state of Georgia.
-She is also a National Certified Counselor (NCC), Certified Professional Counselor Supervisor (CPCS), and Registered Play Therapist (RPT).
+She is also a Registered Play Therapist-Supervisor (RPT-S).
 She earned her Bachelor of Arts from Armstrong Atlantic State University and Master of Arts in Professional Counseling from Argosy University.

 Andrea began her career in counseling in non-profit community based mental health agencies.
 After 11 years, she ventured into private practice where she developed a specialty in play therapy working with children, adolescents and adults.